-- Scroll Bar Width.
+Scroll Bar Width.
 Allows you to choose the width of the scroll bar (in pixels).
-Default value is 6. - Status Bar.
-Allows you to choose where to display the statusbar. - Button Bar.
-Enables or disables the button bar prompts for the "F"-keys at the bottom of the screen.
+Default value is 6.

+Status Bar.
+Allows you to choose where to display the statusbar.

-- Volume Display.
+Volume Display.
 Controls whether the volume is displayed as a graphic or a numeric value on the Status Bar.
 If you select a numeric display, volume is displayed in decibels.
-See section 6.1 (page 47) for more on the volume setting. - Battery Display.
-Controls whether the battery charge status is displayed as a graphic or numerical percentage value on the Status Bar. - Line Selector Type.
-This option allows you to select which type of line selector to use.Pointer.
+See section 6.1 (page 41) for more on the volume setting.

+Battery Display.
+Controls whether the battery charge status is displayed as a graphic or numerical percentage value on the Status Bar.

+Line Selector Type.
+This option allows you to select which type of line selector to use.

+Pointer.
 A small arrow to the left of the menu text.